From Discovery to Decision: New Solutions to Win More Buyers

 Ultimately, Zapier and Make are both solid automation platforms, but they cater to slightly different needs.
 For someone new to automation or with straightforward tasks, I’d lean toward Zapier.
 Its interface is simple, and its massive app library means you’ll almost certainly find any tool you need.

 I'd recommend Make if you have complex workflows, technical requirements like handling data arrays or calling APIs, or a tight budget at scale.
-Its power-user features and lower cost per operation were decisive in my tests.
+In my tests, its power-user features and lower cost per operation were decisive.

 Finally, your decision will be based on what matters most to you.
 If you need quick and easy automation and broad compatibility, go with Zapier.
 Try Make if you need deep customization and want to squeeze the most out of your dollar.
 Both tools are robust, so you’ll be able to automate tasks either way.
 Pick the one that matches your priorities.